 Due to the alarming numbers of auto accidents, many communities have taken action by employing red-light safety camera programs.
 This has been a controversial issue as many people believe it is unfair to “ticket” someone by camera and not by a police official.
 While there may be differing opinions, one cannot avoid the facts.
 In the last five years, the number of communities who have employed a red-light camera program has increased 154% while fatalities have decreased more by 25%.
 On a national level, 89% of individuals who have received a ticket from a red-light camera have not received another ticket.
 One cannot deny the effectiveness of the red-light camera when accidents, injuries and fatalities have decreased.

 Here in Atlanta, there have been hit-and-run accidents and a number of pedestrian fatalities as well because drivers haven’t fully stopped at traffic lights.
 The consequences are unlimited so being mindful of what we learned as children can greatly impact us as drivers and those crossing in front of us.

-For more information on this article, contact Kaine Law.
+For more information on this article, contact Kaine Law in Atlanta.